dispersionlab/gitshow11/reflections.md

 The recording itself stays much the same throughout, feeling very sparse, with each step in what is felt to be the sequence lasting a couple of beats.
 A third of the way through a kind of drone note comes in, giving more depth to the piece.
 There is a considerable amount of echo, and reverb applied, likely due to the spring reverb that is core to the instrument.

 I feel that a greater knowledge of what I'm dealing with will be gained by looking at the instrument.
 While I want to stay with the theme of keeping it all in VCV default modules, I don't know if I will be able to resist putting some more advanced distortion, or modulation modules in the patch.

+# Performance

+The instrument is very interesting to play.
+The reverb gives it a very nice, open effect.
+It feels very different from the last couple of instruments I've started with, and then made.
+Especially in terms of how simple the sound is.
+I was surprised with how many non-VCV fundamental modules there were given the score, but this has just given me ideas for how to expand on it better.

+Performing the exact score is interesting, as the score isn't so much of a set song, and the Turing machine handles much of that task.
+But 'playing' the reverb was interesting and entertaining.